 Scott Desmarais has devoted his passion for economic and social development toward corporate strategy, business management and public sector consulting in Africa, Europe, Asia, South America, the Middle East, and North America for nearly thirty years.
 He served as a Peace Corps volunteer in Botswana and led USAID programs in the Congo and central Africa before getting his Masters in International Relations and MBA at Wharton.

 Scott went on to become a partner with both The Boston Consulting Group (based in Boston, Paris, Jakarta and Buenos Aires) and with McKinsey & Company, helping to open and lead the firm’s office in Lagos in 2010 and co-leading McKinsey’s digital energy practice worldwide.

 As a leader in the public and social sectors, Scott’s most recent work has focused on improving primary health care, education and agriculture in developing countries – including helping Nigeria to eradicate polio transmission and Ebola.
-He joined VSO earlier this year.
+He joined VSO in 2019.